 Here are a few other tips that can help with weight loss during menopause or at any age.

 - Eat plenty of protein.
-Protein keeps you full and satisfied, increases metabolic rate and reduces muscle loss during weight loss (55, 56, 57).
+Protein helps keep you full and satisfied, increases metabolic rate, and reduces muscle loss during weight loss (

 - Eat foods high in soluble fiber.
-Consuming high-fiber foods like flaxseeds, Brussels sprouts, avocados and broccoli can increase insulin sensitivity, reduce appetite and promote weight loss (60, 61).
+Consuming high fiber foods like flaxseeds, Brussels sprouts, avocados, and broccoli can help increase insulin sensitivity, reduce appetite, and promote weight loss (51,

-Bottom Line: Eating mindfully and consuming weight loss-friendly foods and beverages can help you lose weight during menopause.
+Eating mindfully and consuming foods and beverages that support weight loss can help you lose weight during menopause.

-Although losing weight may be your primary goal, it’s important that you make changes you can maintain over the long term.
+Although losing weight may be your primary goal, it’s important that you make changes you can maintain long-term.

-Maintaining a healthy lifestyle can help you look and feel your absolute best during menopause and beyond.
+Maintaining a healthy lifestyle by exercising, getting enough sleep, focusing on a nutrient-dense balanced diet, and eating mindfully can help you look and feel your absolute best during menopause and beyond.